talkxo/rishiraj-blog-machine/_posts/2025-04-17-openai-naming-confusion.md

   decorating: "3:00"
 ---

 OpenAI just dropped the o3 family today, and I'm starting to think they're trolling us.
 We have o3, o3-mini, and o3-pro.
-But wait—there's no o2 because of some British telecom trademark.
+But wait - there's no o2 because of some British telecom trademark.
 So we're skipping numbers now?

 Here's where it gets ridiculous: o3-mini launched in January, three months before o3 itself.
 That's like releasing the iPhone mini before announcing the iPhone exists.